plone/bobtemplates.plone/docs/templates/index.rst

 ========================================
-Templates provided by bobtemplates.plone
+Templates provided by bobtemplates.eea
 ========================================

 .. topic:: Description

-    Overview and documentation of templates provided by bobtemplates.plone.
+    Overview and documentation of templates provided by bobtemplates.eea.

 ..  toctree::
     :maxdepth: 2